-- 13.1 To ensure that all concerns raised are taken seriously and are fully investigated, the council has agreed a procedure to be followed in all cases. - 13.2 Staff should be aware that raising a concern by email might result in third parties identifying a Whistleblower.
-Staff should therefore consider arranging a meeting with the relevant Whistleblowing Officer if they are concerned about third parties accessing emails. - 13.3 If, at any stage of the procedure, you are asked or wish to meet with someone addressing the concerns you have raised you have the option to be accompanied by a work place colleague, trade union representative or representative from a professional body. - 13.4 Upon raising a concern: - 13.4.1 However you wish to express your concern, by telephone or in person, you will: - Receive an acknowledgement of your concerns within five working days of notifying the person to whom you have expressed the concern (this can be sent to your home address); - This person will then decide how to progress your concern.
+- 13.1 To ensure that all concerns raised are taken seriously and are fully investigated the Council has agreed a procedure to be followed in all cases. - 13.2 Staff should be aware that raising a concern by email might result in third party's identifying a Whistleblower.
+Staff should therefore consider arranging a meeting with the relevant Whistleblowing officer/Specialist team if they are concerned about third parties accessing emails. - 13.3 If, at any stage of the procedure, you are asked or wish to meet with someone addressing the concerns you have raised you have the option to be accompanied by a work place colleague, trade union representative or representative from a professional body. - 13.4 Upon raising a concern: - 13.4.1 However you wish to express your concern, by telephone or in person, you will:

+- Receive an acknowledgement of your concerns within five working days of notifying the investigating person whom you have expressed the concern (this can be sent to your home address); - The investigating person will then decide how to progress your concern.
 This may mean undertaking an investigation.
 This does not mean that the concern is either true or untrue, but will help to assess the gravity of the complaint and establish the facts.
-It could be possible that concerns raised may be the result of a misunderstanding or an authorised change in practice. - 13.4.2 Within ten working days of making your concerns known you will either: - Have a confidential meeting to discuss further your concerns; or - Have received, in writing, an outline of how your concerns will be dealt with. - 13.4.3Dependent on the nature of the concerns you may have subsequent meetings with the relevant investigating persons.
+It could be possible that concerns raised may be the result of a misunderstanding or an authorised change in practice. - 13.4.2 Within ten working days of making your concerns known you will either:- - Have a confidential meeting with the investigating person to further discuss your concerns; or - Have received, in writing, an outline of how the investigating person intends to deal with the concerns raised. - 13.4.3Dependent on the nature of the concerns you may have subsequent meetings with the relevant investigating persons.
 These can be held "off-site" if preferred.